What is a Penetration Test?

 Why is Penetration Testing Important?

-A penetration test isn’t something to fear—it’s something to control.
+A penetration test isn’t something to be concerned about — it’s something to control.
 Many organizations worry that testing could cause disruption, data loss, or embarrassment.

 Penetration Testing vs. Vulnerability Scanning